nmerouze/hypa/README.md

 I'm quickly iterating over different systems and syntaxes.
 So right now this is just a playground.

+# Status

+A resource defines a schema which will be used for persistence and serialization.
+Hypa.app is dealing with requests and responses so you don't have to.
+All you have to do is: connect to a DB and create resource classes.
+See example:

+    Hypa.connection = Sequel.sqlite

+    class PostsResource
+      primary_key :id
+      string :title, key: :my_title
+    end

+    Hypa.migrate!

+    run Hypa.app

 # List of Hypermedia content types

 Hypa is using its own content type "application/vnd.hypa+json" (far from being finalized).
 I like JSON API and the data part will try to follow this spec.
 The metadata part is similar to the actions from Siren.